Collection & Materials Selection

 Digital resources expand access to information beyond the library’s physical collection.
 The library subscribes to or purchases such resources when they meet general selection criteria and special criteria for digital content such as accessibility and ease of use, technology requirements, license agreement requirements, cost, and vendor support.

 Audio and video formats may change over time.
-In general, the library purchases new formats only after they are in wide public use and withdraws formats when use substantially declines.
+In general, the library may withdraw formats when use substantially declines.
 Formats that are appropriate and cost effective are considered if funds and space are available to sustain a collection.

-As a member of Illinois Heartland Library System and other library networks, the library participates in interlibrary loan to make available materials it does not own or that fall outside the scope of this collection policy.
+As a member of Illinois Heartland Library System, Illinet, and OCLC, the library participates in interlibrary loan to make available materials it does not own or that fall outside the scope of this collection policy.

 The library website links to Illinois Heartland Library System’s SHARE catalog and subscription e-resources.
-Additionally, library staff selects links to community information/services, government services, and other informational or educational sites that may be of interest to local residents.
+Additionally, library staff selects links to community information/services, government services, and other informational or educational sites.

 Gifts and Donated Materials